Dijkslagg/dj-cleaning/readme.md

 # FiveM Cleaning Job Script

-A highly customizable cleaning job script for FiveM QBCore servers with leveling system, job tracking, and a sleek dashboard UI.
+A customizable cleaning job script for FiveM QBCore servers with leveling system, job tracking, and a sleek dashboard UI.

 ![Dashboard](https://github.com/user-attachments/assets/8adb0cf1-33a5-416d-bfa1-edb3126a273a)